 The focus here is on Leadership Without Ego.
-Jesus was trying to tell the Apostles, you can lead others to me, and succeed, period.
+Jesus was trying to tell the Disciples, you can lead others to me, and succeed, period.
 Call out to the Lord, and humble yourself.
 That is greatness.

 25″She is clothed in strength, and dignity, and she laughs without fear of the future.” ~ Proverbs 31:25